symfony/symfony-docs/quick_tour/the_big_picture.rst

     ├─ var/
     └─ vendor/

-Where did these files come from?
-They came from recipes installed by Symfony Flex.
-But don't worry about that yet: we'll talk about it soon.

 Can we already load the project in a browser?
 Of course!
-You can setup :doc:`Nginx or Apache <setup/web_server_configuration>` and configure their document root to be the ``public/`` directory.
+You can setup :doc:`Nginx or Apache </setup/web_server_configuration>` and configure their document root to be the ``public/`` directory.
 But, for development, Symfony has its own server.
-Install it with:
+Install and run it with:

 .. code-block:: terminal